Gam-noon/Portfolio/README.md

 Selected projects

 Project: Where'$ My Money?

-Description: First attempt at game design using Scratch, done as part of the CS50 course
+Description: First attempt at game design using Scratch, done as part of the CS50 course.